Top 10 Best Silver Coins To Buy

 - Mexican Silver Libertad

 Among these, the Royal Canadian Mint's Silver Maple Leaf coin is perhaps the best-known.
-It stands out for its .9999 fine silver content.
+It stands out for its .9999 fine silver content, the highest purity on the market.
+Each of these beautiful coins has the same silver weight as a one-ounce coin.
+As a general rule, they each feature a national symbol from the issuing country.

 Joshua McMorrow-Hernandez is a journalist, editor, and blogger who has won multiple awards from the Numismatic Literary Guild.
 He has also authored numerous books, including works profiling the history of the United States Mint and United States coinage.